ammario/github-enricher/README.md

 | firstname | first word in name                                                                | name               |
 | lastname  | last word in name                                                                 | name               |

-Any unrecogized columns are passed through verbatim.
+All unrecogized columns are passed through verbatim.

 The first line of the input and output is always a header.